Ujung Kulon National Park

 THE MOST EXTENSIVE LOWLAND FOREST REMAINING ON THE JAVA ISLAND

-Now, Ujung Kulon National Park world-renowned as the Javan rhino habitat remaining in the world.
-Not only for Javan rhino, but its lush forests and healthy ocean is also a paradise for many other rare species such as hornbills, peacocks, wild bulls, dolphins, and even dugongs.
+Ujung Kulon National Park world-renowned as the Javan rhino habitat remaining in the world.
+But its lush forests and healthy ocean is also a paradise for many other rare species such as hornbills, peacocks, wild bulls, dolphins, and even dugongs.

 Like most tropical rainforest, mainland area of Ujung Kulon National Park is overgrown with very tall trees that have thick leaves that form a canopy.
 The height can reach 50 meters.
 There are no empty gaps between the forest floor and the tops of the tallest trees because there are also various types of plants with different heights.
 The layered vegetation structure that forms a canopy prevents the sun from reaching the forest floor.
 Thus, the soil becomes very moist and is overgrown with mold and mildew.